mattparker/lamplighthelp/source/33-9-0_System_Admin_for_Safeguarding_Module.markdown

 go to admin > system administration > manage database operators and edit the operator.
 You will see a checkbox to enable them as a {{Safeguarding}} Manager.
 As soon as you do, they will have full access to all {{Safeguarding case}}s.

+To give someone access to DBS records only, tick the 'Give this operator access to DBS records?' box.

 ### Global Settings

 There is a {{safeguarding}} module tab in global settings.
 This allows you to change: